-Find out the skills, qualifications and experience you need for a career in this sector
+Discover what qualifications, skills and experience you need for a successful career within this highly competitive industry

 Do I need a related degree?

-Some roles demand particular qualifications; for example, an analytical chemist will need a degree in chemistry, and those working in drug development or research will need a degree in chemistry, biology, biomedical or pharmacology.
+Some roles demand particular qualifications.
+For example, an analytical chemist will need a degree in chemistry, food technologists require an undergraduate degree in a food-related subject such as nutrition, food safety or food science, and those working in drug development or research will need a degree in chemistry, biology or pharmacology.
+If you have ambitions to become a forensic scientist see forensic science degrees for more information on required qualifications and courses.

 For information on entry requirements and relevant qualifications, see job profiles.